 For example, one such joke formula is called a Comparison:

-Here’s an example of a Comparison “joke formula” used by comedian Jim Gaffigan from the last lesson:
+Here’s an example of a Comparison “joke formula” used by comedian Jim Gaffigan:

 I could give you literally thousands of different examples for a wide variety of stand-up comedy “joke formulas”.